greyqz/GGLocker/README.md

 # GGLocker
 A simple WinFolder Locker program using C++.

+## Simple use
+Just copy `GGLocker.exe` to a folder's parent folder.
+Then double click to open program and type the folder name which you want to lock.
+To unlock, double click the program and type the folder name which you want to unlock.
+Type 1 (Unlock once) to unlock, or type 3 (Unlock forever) to unlock the program forever.

 ## Description
 There are two modes, one is "Unlocked" and the other is "Locked".